tuukkao/yle-teletext-api-demo/README.md

 ## Local development outside of Docker

+Install dependencies: `npm install`

-Run `docker-compose up -d db` to start just the database.
-Port 5435 is exposed for accessing the databases.
+Start a database for development: `docker-compose up -d db`

+Port 5435 is exposed for accessing the database outside of Docker.

 Run `npm run start:dev` to start the api in watch mode.

+Run tests: `npm test`

+Formatting and linting are performed automatically with each commit.
+You can also run these manually with `npm run format` and`npm run lint`, respectively.

 ## Technical overview